alexndambuki/alexndambuki/README.md

 - 📫 How to reach me **alndambuki@gmail.com**

-- ⚡ Fun fact **Fun fact Life is beautiful.
+- ⚡ Fun fact **Life is beautiful.
 The struggles and tribulations make it better, Make you mindful of the fact that we won't be here for long and that makes desires powerful.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">